Find Affordable College Courses

 Portland, OR

-Lewis & Clark College did quite well in this year’s ranking of the best places for natural resources conservation students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the large city of Portland, Lewis and Clark College is a private not-for-profit college with a small student population.
+Lewis & Clark College ranked #6 on this year’s Best Value Natural Resources Conservation Bachelor’s Degree Schools in Oregon list.
+Located in the large city of Portland, Lewis and Clark College is a private not-for-profit school with a small student population.

 In-state tuition fees for undergraduate students at Lewis and Clark College are $57,404 per year.